Performance Basketball Shoe Buying Guide

-Look for shoes with good balance of cushion and lateral support.
+Look for shoes with a good balance of cushion and lateral support.
 These slightly larger players may require more cushion than the shooting guard for comfort and jumping.
 Traction is very important for this position as well.

 This position is for much taller and stronger players that will require more support from their shoes.
 These support features usually mean a more solidly built shoe not made of woven threads.
-These players also generally prefer mid or even high tops.
+These players also generally prefer mid or even high-tops.

 Look for shoes with a lot of support features and great cushioning.
 Traction is important but less so with the less demanding amount of lateral movement at this position.

 Centers are the anchor that holds teams together, and they are the largest players on the court.
 The height and weight of these players demand a shoe with the best cushioning and support features.
 Woven shoes are more likely to get “beat up” and stepped on reducing their long term durability.

 Look for a shoe that gives the most support and cushion for what you or your player prefers.
 A lot of times these players demand a mid or high collar.
 Traction is important, but these players don’t spend much time making cuts or lateral movements.

 Fit is one of the most important aspects of a basketball shoe.
 If a shoe is falling off or too tight, it will not allow the player to do what comes naturally when playing.
 While on the court, the right basketball shoe will go unnoticed by the player and become a part of their game.